-"Dangerous Powders" include antineoplastics, nano materials, and other chemicals that are simply poisons.
+"Dangerous Powders" include antineoplastics, nanomaterials, and other chemicals that are simply poisons.
 The #1 concern in working with these materials is exposure to the aerosolized powder, so the first step in avoiding this hazard to buy it directly from your supplier in suspension.
 If this is not possible, the next step is to dissolve or suspend the powder in a liquid as early in your process as possible.
-Dangerous powders should be weighed in a balance enclosure.
+Dangerous powders should be weighed in a balance

+Plexigalss box with lid and hand holes enclosure.
 Balance enclosures can be simple: